 Make Sure to Seal that Painted Furniture

+Once painted, and distressed throughout the cabinet was sealed inside and out with a clear matte protective finish.
 Two coats of clear sealer were applied to the piece using my favorite Cling On brush.

 Lining the Inside of the Drawer and Cabinet

 Along with wear and tear on the outside of the piece, the inside had also seen better days.
 Rather than tackling the inside with paint, we decided to simply line the bottoms of both the drawer and the cabinet.
 I took a quick run to the local craft store and bought some light blue poster board.
-Poster board is a bit more sturdy that thin contact paper and this piece needed something sturdy.
+Poster board is a bit more sturdy that thin contact paper and this piece needs something sturdy.